Have you ever tried using a natural or organic

 Nutrients Needed For Different Stages of Tomato Plant Growth

-After knowing the nutrients levels in your garden soil and/or pot soil, you’ll now need to know the different nutrients needed at different stages of tomato growth cycle.
-This will help you know the type of natural fertilizer to apply at each stage.
+After knowing the nutrient levels in your garden or pot soil, you’ll need to know the different nutrients needed at different stages of the tomato plant growth cycle.

-Now, with that in mind, we can analyze…
+Now, with that in mind, we can analyze.

-Organic Tomato Fertilizers And When To Use Them
+Tomato Fertilizer And When To Use Them

-Compost has all the basic nutrients, both macronutrients, and micronutrients, that are usually absent in synthetic fertilizers.
+Compost has all the basic nutrients, both macronutrients and micronutrients that are usually absent in synthetic fertilizers.

 2. Epsom Salt

-You’ll see more blooms, stronger plants, less blossom-end rot, more fruit, deeper green color, along with taster, sweeter tomatoes.
+You’ll see more blooms, stronger plants, more fruit production, deeper green color, and taster, sweeter tomatoes.

 Planting Tomato Seedlings – When planting a new tomato plant, place about 1 tablespoon of Epsom salt in the bottom of the hole.

 3. Fish Emulsion

-Fish emulsion is available as a concentrated liquid fertilizer and produced by blending various parts of the fish including bones.
-Unlike compost, the nutrients in the fish emulsion are available to the plants immediately.
+Fish emulsion is available as a concentrated water-soluble liquid fertilizer made by blending various parts of the fish, including bones.

-You can also boost your seedling by drenching the root zone with the fish emulsion diluted in water.
+You can also boost your seedling by drenching the root zone with the fish fertilizer for plants diluted in water.

 4. Organic Cottonseed Meal